 The truck drivers, who have blocked haulage vehicles from leaving Johannesburg and other major cities, are demanding salary increases.

 Phiri said Zimbabwe may soon experience shortages of basic commodities if the strike continues.

-, some of South Africa's striking truckers agreed to return to work Wednesday, easing pressure on Africa's biggest economy where two weeks of labor unrest in the transport sector have hit supplies of fuel, cash and consumer goods.
+According to Reuters, some of South Africa's striking truckers agreed to return to work Wednesday, easing pressure on Africa's biggest economy where two weeks of labor unrest in the transport sector have hit supplies of fuel, cash and consumer goods.

 But disputes in the mining sector escalated after Gold One fired the majority of its 1,900 workers at its Ezulwini operation, paralyzed since last week by a wildcat strike.